 Asset Recovery Unit

-Assistant U.S. Attorney Tamera L. Fine supervises the Asset Recovery Unit and can be reached by calling 410-209-4800.
+Assistant United States Attorney Tamera L. Fine serves as the Chief of the Asset Recovery Unit and can be reached by calling 410-209-4800.

-The Southern Division Office, located across the street from the U.S. Courthouse in Greenbelt, prosecutes federal crimes occurring in Prince George’s, Montgomery, Charles, Calvert and St. Mary’s counties, involving the same categories of cases that are prosecuted in Baltimore .
+In addition to an office in Baltimore, the United States Attorney’s Office for the District of Maryland maintains a Southern Division in Greenbelt, Maryland.
+Assistant United States Attorneys in this Division handle prosecutions of federal crimes occurring in Prince George’s, Montgomery, Charles, Calvert and St. Mary’s counties, involving the same categories of cases that are prosecuted in Baltimore in the Northern Division.

 Violent crime prosecution priorities in Greenbelt include using federal racketeering, conspiracy and firearms statutes to disrupt violent gangs and reduce gang activity.
 The scope of these gang prosecutions ranges from local to national and international.
-In Prince George’s County, the Greenbelt office works with federal agencies, local prosecutors, and state and local police to implement Maryland EXILE.
+In Prince George’s County, the Greenbelt office works with federal agencies, local prosecutors, and state and local police to implement enforcement of firearms related offenses.
 The office also prosecutes violent crime offenses, including homicides, arising on exclusive federal enclaves.

 Southern Division narcotics cases frequently involve multiple federal and local law enforcement agencies and task forces.
-Using undercover agents, confidential informants, consensual and Title III wiretaps, multiple-location searches and a host of other law enforcement techniques, narcotics investigations in Greenbelt have resulted in the successful prosecutions of high-level cocaine traffickers from Columbia and Guatemala, heroin traffickers from Nigeria and Pakistan, marijuana traffickers from Jamaica, and individuals throughout the United States who participated in conspiracies involving these drugs, ecstasy, methamphetamine, and other controlled substances, or facilitated conspiracies by laundering drug proceeds.
-In narcotics and violent crime investigations and prosecutions, the Southern Division coordinates with the United States Attorney’s Offices for the District of Columbia and the Eastern District of Virginia in cases where criminal conduct crosses jurisdictional lines.
+Using undercover agents, confidential informants, consensual and Title III wiretaps, multiple-location searches and a host of other law enforcement techniques, narcotics investigations in the Southern Division have resulted in the successful prosecutions of high-level cocaine traffickers.

-Like the Major Crimes Section in Baltimore, the Greenbelt office prosecutes a wide array of other federal offenses, including child pornography, bank robberies, immigration violations, and counterfeiting.
+Similar to the Major Crimes Section in Baltimore, the Southern Division prosecutes a wide array of other federal offenses, including child pornography, bank robberies, immigration violations, and counterfeiting.

 The Southern Division office also handles thousands of misdemeanor cases that occur on areas of exclusive federal jurisdiction such as the Baltimore-Washington Parkway, the National Institutes of Health, and military bases.